garrandall/popular-music-data/tracks/pick-up-the-phone-young-thug-and-travis-scott-quavo.md

 Never will I commit treason
 Blowin' a bag on you (Yeah)
 Do all of that for no reason
-I'ma pull up MR2 (Ooh, yeah)
+I'ma pull up MR2 (Oh, yeah)
 Hittin' the block and I'm bleedin'
 Throwing that Rollie on you (Yeah)
 I like the way it be freezin', yeah

 (Like, "Brrt")
-Pick up the phone, baby (Ooh, like, "Brrt")
+Pick up the phone, baby (Oh, like, "Brrt")
-I know you're home, baby (Ooh, it's lit)
+I know you're home, baby (Oh, it's lit)
 I'm in the zone, baby (Zoned out, straight up)
 I just poured up a four, baby (Pour it up, yeah, yeah)